How I Cope with Migraines

 Quiet time.
 I don’t always lay down (sometimes I can’t even if I wanted to), but just a few minutes of calm really help.
 If it’s a hot day, I try to get to a cooler place because the heat is more triggering for me than cold AC.

-No matter what, sometimes headaches turn into migraines, or the migraine is just that bad that I have to cancel the day, and that’s okay.
+No matter what, sometimes headaches turn into migraines, or the migraine is so bad that I have to cancel the rest of my day, and that’s okay.
 I’m still learning, and stay open to trying new products or techniques to limit my migraines or decrease their severity.
 I hope that some of what I have shared helps you, and if you have any tips or tricks, let me know as I’d love to try them out!